-Der Hexenkreis, Cornell’s chapter of Mortar Board Senior Honor Society has begun to accept applications for membership in the 124th Tapping Class!
+Der Hexenkreis, Cornell’s chapter of Mortar Board Senior Honor Society, has begun to accept applications for membership in the 124th Tapping Class!
 Mortar Board provides opportunities for members to grow as leaders and scholars in the Cornell community through networking receptions, collaborative initiatives, and service projects.
-Previous tapping classes have been comprised of students who have excelled in the classroom, on the field, in the lab, and included student trustees, published researchers, representatives of the Greek community, and distinguished athletes.
+Previous tapping classes have been comprised of students who have excelled in the classroom, on the field, and in the lab, and have included student trustees, published researchers, representatives of the Greek community, and distinguished athletes.
 All juniors interested in contributing to and serving their community are encouraged to apply here.
-Applications must be complete by February 4th, 2015.
-Please reach out to our Membership Chair, Michael Jalkio (firstname.lastname@example.org) with any questions about the application process.
+Applications must be submitted by February 4th, 2015.
+Please reach out to our Membership Chair, Michael Jalkio (firstname.lastname@example.org), with any questions about the application process.

 We look forward to welcoming our 124th Tapping Class!